kubewarden/docs/docs/security/threat-model.md

 #### Mitigation

-All rules are reviewed and tested.

-#### To-do

-Introduce tests to cover this rule.
-As always, you should review PRs changing the rules in the policies deployment.
+All rules should be reviewed and tested.
+You should review PRs changing any rules in policies deployment.

 ### Threat 13 - Attacker exploits bad string matching on a blocklist to bypass rules